UndergraduateArtificialIntelligenceClub/UAIS-2022-Hex-Bot/training_data/README.md

 # game_data.txt

 `game_data.txt` contains self-play games on a 10x10 board using the (Wolve)[https://trmph.com/hexwiki/Wolve.html] program.
-There are ~2500 games in the database, with more to come.
+There are 9900.
 Each game has several dozen moves each, providing thousands of board positions for you to train on.

 ## IMPORTANT
 The first black & white move for each game was auto generated to ensure that the game playouts were sufficiently different.